Venezuelan Federation of Chambers of Commerce

 The Venezuelan Federation of Chambers of Commerce and Production (Spanish: Federación de Cámaras y Asociaciones de Comercio y Producción de Venezuela) or Fedecámaras is Venezuela's main business union.
 It is formed by businesses that represent all economic sectors of the country.

 Fedecámaras is composed of chambers of commerce (cámara in Spanish) in fourteen basic trade groups: banking, agriculture, commerce, construction, energy, manufacturing, media, mining, ranching, insurance, transportation, tourism, real estate and telecommunications.
 Additionally, 18 regional Fedecámaras chapters complete the organisation.
 Fedecámaras represents small, medium and large-size companies.

-In practice, the intended function of Fedecámaras is to act as a cartel controlling these sectors of the Venezuelan economy, setting wages and working conditions within each respective trade.
+In practice, the intended function of Fedecámaras is to act as an organization observing and guiding these sectors of the Venezuelan economy, setting wages and working conditions within each respective trade.
 Fedecámaras enforces these conditions by several means, including strikes against their aggregate employees to enforce wages and conditions.
 The cámaras also seek to informally control the amount of competition they will allow into each trade by controlling membership, and the rights enjoyed by members.

 This organization was at political odds with former Venezuelan President Hugo Chávez.
 During a failed coup d'état against him in April 2002, former Fedecámaras president Pedro Carmona assumed the role of interim de facto president of Venezuela for two days.